citp/privacy-policy-historical/t/tr/tra/travelmole.com.md

-> *The following text is extracted and transformed from the travelmole.com privacy policy that was archived on 2005-12-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051213194602id_/http%3A//travelmole.com/privacy.php%3Fref%3Dnolog) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the travelmole.com privacy policy that was archived on 2006-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615052741id_/http%3A//travelmole.com/privacy.php%3Fref%3Dnolog) for the most accurate reproduction.*

-# TravelMole - The News and Resource Centre for the Travel Industry
+# TravelMole - The Online Community for the Travel and Tourism Industry

 TravelMole takes your privacy seriously.
 Please read the following to learn more about our privacy policy.